alahiff/containers/vasp/README.md

 * **ubuntu**: Uses the GNU compilers with the standard LAPACK, SCALAPACK and FFTW packages
 * **ubuntu-mkl**: Uses the GNU compilers and Intel's Math Kernel Library

-These images made use of content from:
+These images are based on content from:
 * https://cms.mpi.univie.ac.at/wiki/index.php/A_Ubuntu_based_installation_of_VASP
 * https://github.com/materialstheory/Dockerfiles/